duchieu2312/Project-Etch-a-Sketch/README.md

 # 🖌️ Etch-a-Sketch Project

 This is a browser-based drawing grid built with **HTML**, **CSS**, and **JavaScript**.
 Inspired by the classic Etch-a-Sketch toy, this project allows users to draw by simply hovering over grid squares.
-The grid is dynamically generated and supports multiple customization options.
+The grid is dynamically generated and ready to draw.

 ## 🚀 Features